yannisalexiou/mute-skype-while-playing-vlc/README.md

 ## Synopsis

-This is i simple script that when you play a multimedia file in vlc, skype puts the current call on mute.
+This is a simple script that when you play a multimedia file in vlc, skype puts the current call on mute.
 Only 15 lines of code!

 ## Motivation